How To Grow A Full Beard Quickly

 Eliminate Beard Itch

-During your first month of your beard growth, it's super common to experience beard itch.
+During the first month of your beard growth, it's super common to experience beard itch.
 In fact, that's why most guys end up shaving and not growing out their beard!
 The reason your skin itches is because it's extremely dry.
 Your body produces oil naturally called sebum oil, but as your beard grows out your beard hairs draw the oil away from your face, leaving your face dry.

 One of the biggest misconceptions is that beard oil is for your beard.
 It's not!
 It's designed for the skin under your beard.
 By applying beard oil daily you will nourish the skin and help promote better beard growth moving forward.
 I recommend using beard oil even in your first couple weeks to prevent the itchy phase and keep your skin healthy.